hyl-19/Portfolio/大三上/README.md

 **traceroute**

-The traceroute.py script is designed to perform a network diagnostic operation similar to the Unix traceroute command.
+The traceroute.py script is designed to perform a network diagnostic operation.
 Tracerouting is used to determine the route data packets take from the source to a destination, which is useful for following the path that data travels through the internet.

 ## Experiments of Digital Logic Design